Oregon Route 43: History

 What is now Oregon Route 43 was once the original route of U.S. Route 99 in the south Portland area.
 Now, Oregon Route 99E is routed on the east side of the river (through Oregon City, Gladstone, and Milwaukie); and OR 99W is routed further west (through Tigard, Sherwood, and Newberg).

 Oregon Route 212, which used to run as far west as the Sherwood/King City area, was concurrent with Oregon Route 43 across the Oregon City/West Linn bridge.
 This old alignment of OR 212 still exists, running west along Willamette Falls Drive, just north of the bridge (and just south of the interchange with I-205), continuing on to Tualatin.

-The Oregon Department of Transportation offered a $3.5 million payment to Clackamas County if it agreed to takeover a 6 mi section of OR 43, but was rejected.
+The Oregon Department of Transportation offered a $3.5 million payment to Clackamas County if it agreed to take over a 6 mi section of OR 43, but was rejected.
 ODOT also abandoned plans to transfer sections of the highway to Multnomah County and the City of Portland.